How To Build Confidence And Overcome Self-Doubt

 Think Affirming Thoughts

 Wake up each day and say something positive about yourself.
-If you can’t come up with something on the fly each morning, start making a list during the day.
-There are so many positive aspects to each and every one of us, but sometimes we don’t see ourselves as everybody else does.
+If you can’t come up with something on the fly each morning, start making a written list during the day.
+There are so many positive aspects to each one of us, but sometimes we don’t see ourselves as everybody else does.
 If that is the case for you, try to include positive traits that you believe others see in you.

 Follow my series of Mindfulness Meditation exercises to help yourself get more comfortable with affirmations.